Code-Institute-Submissions/Half-the-group/README.md

 ## Issues found in testing
 - The text in the hero image on the Ticket-page overflowed so I did some adjustments in padding and made the image size bigger and then it looked better.
 Later on I also decided to move some of the text below the image"
-- The logo was too big on mobile devices so i deleted letter-spacing in the CSS-file and did adjustments with padding to the right which resolved the problem.
+- The logo was too big on mobile devices so I deleted letter-spacing in the CSS-file and did adjustments with size and padding to the right which resolved the problem.

 # Deployment
 I have used Github to deploy my website.